Wolf3s/xbmc4xbox-python/python/Doc/library/email.rst

   but that clashed with the Python standard library module :mod:`rfc822` on some case-insensitive file systems.

-  Also, the :class:`~email.mime.message.MIMEMessage` class now represents any kind of MIME message with main type :mimetype:`message`.
+  Also, the :class:`MIMEMessage` class now represents any kind of MIME message with main type :mimetype:`message`.
 It takes an optional argument *_subtype* which is used to set the MIME subtype.  *_subtype* defaults to :mimetype:`rfc822`.